Abandoned Vehicles and Metals

 - Present a valid driver's license or State-certified pictured identification at time of payment

-- Pay all towing charges and other related charges in cash or money order prior to the release of the vehicle
+- Pay all towing charges and other related charges by credit card, cash, or money order prior to the release of the vehicle

 - Sign a removal agreement